hazelcast/hazelcast-jet/site/docs/enterprise/job-update.md

 Using these rules the following is possible:

-* you can add and new stateful stages and remove existing ones without breaking compatibility.
+* you can add new stateful stages and remove existing ones without breaking compatibility.
 This includes adding/removing a source or sink or adding a new aggregation path from existing sources.
-* you can freely add, remove or change _stateless_ stages, such as filter/map/flatMap stages, sinks and others
+* you can freely add, remove or change _stateless_ stages, such as filter/map/flatMap stages, transactional sinks and others

 You can find information about what state is stored under the Javadoc for each transform.
 Here are some examples of other supported changes: